 Friendly and professional staff

-This should be a huge priority for your RV park.
+Staff is a big part of the camping experience and should be a huge priority if you want to build a successful RV park.
 A well informed, professional, courteous, and friendly staff will always make a huge difference and will ensure repeat guests to your park.
 I also recommend a small welcome bag of local goodies and maps or coupons to local attractions.
 People remember this kindness and it brings them back to your park.

-Now that we’ve looked at where your park should be located and what you should do to make it a place for RVers to visit and return to, in the next article we’ll examine its cost of construction, the legalities and the insurance you’ll need to open your campground.
+Now that we’ve looked at where your park should be located and what you should do to make it a place for full-time RVers and weekend travelers to visit and return to, in the next article we’ll examine its cost of construction, the legalities and the insurance you’ll need to open your campground.
 In the meantime, thanks for following along and safe travels to you all.